benjiec/giraffe/README.md

 ### Giraffe - Visualization

-You can use Giraffe Javascripts independently of the Django service, to visualize a sequence you already have a list of features for.
+You can use Giraffe javascripts independently of the Django service, to visualize a sequence you already have a list of features for.

 See src/giraffe/templates/giraffe/{analyze,draw}.html.